 Expo 2015 was a Universal Exposition hosted by Milan, Italy.
-The area occupied by the Expo 2015 site is located about 15 kilometres (9.3 mi) northwest of Milan in the municipalities of Rho and Pero, and covers an area of 1.1 km2 (0.42 sq mi).
+The area occupied by the Expo 2015 site is located about 15 kilometres (9.3 miles) northwest of Milan in the municipalities of Rho and Pero, and covers an area of 1.1 km2 (0.42 sq miles).

-Participants to the Expo include 145 countries, three international organizations, several civil society organizations, several corporations and non-governmental organizations (NGOs).
+Participants to the Expo include 145 countries, three international organisations, several civil society organisations, several corporations and non-governmental organisations (NGOs).
 The participants were hosted inside individual or grouped pavilions.

 The figures show just how successful the Italy Pavilion has been, with over 2 million people going to the “House of Italian Identity” exhibition in Palazzo Italia – out of the overall 21 million visitors.